SbrTa/Notes/Interview/JavaScript/JavaScript.md

     sendMessage2();  // Returns “Hello world”
     ```

-- Function Scope: Any variables or functions declared inside a function have local/function scope, which means that all the variables and functions declared inside a function, can be accessed from within the function and not outside of it.
+- **Function Scope**: Any variables or functions declared inside a function have local/function scope, which means that all the variables and functions declared inside a function, can be accessed from within the function and not outside of it.
     ```
     function awesomeFunction(){
       var a = 2;